OpenBagTwo/chappeau/Hermit Soundboard/README.md

 ## License

-This pack and its contents has been marked as dedicated to the public domain.
-Details can be found in the accompanying LICENSE.txt file.
+This pack and its contents have been marked as dedicated to the public domain.
+Details can be found in the accompanying LICENSE file.